 MARKET ACTIVITY REPORTS

-Charleston-Area Real Estate Sales Continue Growth in April
+Charleston-Area Residential Real Estate Sales Off to a Strong Start in 2014

-210 homes sold at a median price of $169,500 in Berkeley County last month.
-The area bordered by Jedburg Road, Highway 17A and College Park was again the most active, with 49 sales at a median price of $167,000.
+182 homes sold at a median price of $189,000 in Berkeley County in January.
+Last January, 128 homes sold at a median price of $158,500.
+The most active area in the county was in the North area, bordered by Jedburg Road, Highway 17A and College Park, with 49 sales at a median price of $191,495.

 Find additional reports on Berkeley County, here.